Peligrietzer/feral_machines/posts/modularity_in_philosophy.md

 under most circumstances, fall.
 There's a brittleness in holistic unity -- subjecting any _part_ of such a system to revision will frequently entail major or minor revisions in every other component.

+# A Grammar of Relationality: Directed Graphs

+What monolithism and modularity are describing, here, are different patterns of connectivity in a system of philosophy.
+Pat gives the example of the ways in which our theoretical commitments demand and are entangled with one another, but we could perhaps generalize this to something like *conceptual dependency*, where we say that some theoretical construct T is *conceptually dependent* on another S if we can't make sense of T without already having a conceptual grasp on T.

+In either case, we seem to be dealing with *transitive*, and, in general, *directed* relation.
+If A depends on B, and B depends on C, then A depends on C as well.
+And dependence isn't necessarily symmetrical: knowing that A depends on B doesn't give us any reason to believe that B depends on A.

+These properties

 ## Epistemic Consequences of Monolithic Systematicity